 One of the most intrepid artists working today, Susan Weil has been breaking new ground in the field of painting for more than half a century.
-I was introduced to Susan in 1999 by Robert Rauschenberg, shortly after I had opened by first gallery, then located in SoHo.
+I was introduced to Susan in 1999 by Robert Rauschenberg, shortly after I had opened my first gallery, then located in SoHo.
 I began representing her in 2000.
-Since the early days of showing her work on Greene Street until today, with her 2009 solo exhibition in our gallery in Hong Kong, Susan’s work has retained and incredible sense of unpredictability and continues to beguile and inspire me.
+Since the early days of showing her work on Greene Street until today, with her retrospective exhibition in our Chelsea gallery titled Art Hysteri of Susan Weil: 70 Years of Innovation and Wit, Susan’s work has retained and incredible sense of unpredictability and continues to beguile and inspire me.

 Although she has roots in the New York School of Art, Susan’s work defies categorization.
 She fractures the picture plane, deconstructing and reconstructing images.
 Yet, her works are neither Cubist nor Futurist and they elude the boundaries of Abstract Expressionism.
 Instead, her paintings challenge and surprise.
 They are dynamic and buoyant, playful and pensive.
 Possessing extraordinary expressive power, Susan’s work seems to dance on the wall.